 In the world of food, what we eat is a huge topic of conversation.
 This is healthy, that is unhealthy, don’t eat that, eat this – there is a lot of information out there and among that information, there is also a lot of contradictory information.
-However, when it comes to mindful eating, there are many more components than just what we are eating, the who, where, when, how and why are just as important, if not more.
-So here are some important things to consider on how to practice mindful eating.
+However, when it comes to mindful eating, there are many more components than just what we are eating, the who, where, when, how, and why are just as important, if not more.
+So here are some important things to consider in how to practice mindful eating.

 What is Mindful Eating?

 To some, mindful eating might imply the need to meditate before every meal, but that is certainly not the case.
-Mindful eating is about listening to our body’s hunger cues and it is a technique that can help you regain control over our eating habits.
+Mindful eating is about listening to our body’s hunger cues and it is a technique that can help you regain control over your eating habits.
 Eating with mindfulness is about building dietary habits that help you create a healthy relationship with food, feel satisfied with your food choices, appreciate the food you consume, and understand how your body feels when you eat.
 In the modern world, food is available anywhere at any time, so saying we have become a culture of mindless eaters is an understatement.

 The 5 Ws of Mindful Eating